 Ultimately all these pieces are easy on the ear, revealing their Asian colours while fundamentally following the jazz, Latin and popular styles between which Christopher has always moved with easy and assured accomplishment.

-If you buy one collection of new intermediate piano music this year, make it Christopher Norton’s Eastern Preludes Collection.
+Genuinely innovative, and genuinely brilliant!
+If you buy one collection of early advanced piano music this year, make it Christopher Norton’s Eastern Preludes Collection.
 I am sure you won’t regret it!

 Pianodao Music Club members enjoy exclusive discounts on sheet music.

 In the interests of online privacy, Pianodao does not use affiliate tracking links.